astrism/yammersfdc/README.md

 		</script>
 		<span id="yammer-login"></span>

-Refresh your page in your browser.
+Refresh the page in your browser.
 You should receive a javascript exception in your console (I'm testing with Chrome and Mac, so cmd+alt+j toggles the Javascript Console).
 The error should say that 'Allow-Access-Control-Origin'.
 This is the CORS I was mentioning above.
 To fix, define the salesforce domain in Javascript Origins portion of your Yammer App.
 (Ex: https://c.na15.visual.force.com/).
 Refresh and the error should be gone.
 + Created Apps -> My Apps -> sfdcyammin -> Basic Info -> Javascript Origins
 + https://c.na15.visual.force.com/